-A mathematical model of the situation is constructed, and a simulation is run to determine the model's outcomes under various scenarios.
+A mathematical model of the situation is constructed that models the relationship between unknown input variables and important outcomes.
 The model is run (or replicated) repeatedly, starting from a different point each time based on random choices of values from the probability distributions of the input variables.
-Outputs of the model are used to construct statistical distributions of items of interest to decision makers, such as costs, profits, completion dates, or return on investment.
+Outputs of the model are used to construct statistical distributions of outcomes of interest to decision makers, such as costs, profits, completion dates, or return on investment.
 These distributions are the risk profiles of the outcomes associated with a decision.
 Risk profiles can be analyzed by the manager when considering a decision, along with many other factors such as strategic concerns, behavioral issues, fit with the organization, cost and scheduling issues, and so on.

-Thus we observe that in addition to managing trade-offs, another critical aspect of project management is managing uncertainty or risk.
-In fact, managing risk is actually tightly coupled with managing the three traditional goals of project management.
+Thus in this book, we adopt the point of view that the two primary roles of the project manager are managing trade-offs and managing risks.
+Because these two roles are fundamental to the work of the project manager, icons are displayed throughout the book in the left margin when these topics are discussed.
+It is also important to point out that these two roles are highly integrated with one another.
+Indeed, managing risk is actually tightly coupled with managing the three traditional goals of project management.
 For example, the more uncertainty the project manager faces, the greater the risk that the project will go over budget, finish late, and/or not meet its original scope.
 However, beyond these rather obvious relationships, there is also a more subtle connection.
-In particular, project risk represents a fourth trade-off opportunity at the project manager's disposal.
+In particular, project risk can actually be thought of as a fourth trade-off opportunity at the project manager's disposal.
 For example, the project's budget can be increased in order to collect additional data that in turn will reduce the uncertainty related to how long it will take to complete the project.
 Likewise, the project's deadline can be reduced, but this will increase the uncertainty about whether it will be completed on time.